-On October 6, with Tchernichev and Lacy approaching Berlin, Prince Eugen retired to the other side of the city and encamped near the Landsberg Gate.
-Hülsen, who had now reached the vicinities of Berlin, detached 6 bns and all his cavalry to reinforce Prince Eugen.
+On October 6, with Chernichev and Lacy approaching Berlin, Prince Eugen retired to the other side of the city and encamped near the Landsberg Gate.
+Hülsen, who had now reached the vicinity of Berlin, detached 6 bns and all his cavalry to reinforce Prince Eugen.

 On Saturday October 11, news arrived in Berlin that Frederick was coming.
 That same evening, Lacy took the road, with extraordinary velocity to join the Reichsarmee in Torgau Country.

-On the morning of Sunday October 12, Tchernichev and Tottleben too left Berlin, marching at the rate of 50 km a day.
-Meanwhile the Russian Main Army moved off from Frankfurt-an-Oder to a safer distance.
+On the morning of Sunday October 12, Chernichev and Tottleben too left Berlin, marching at the rate of 50 km a day.
+Meanwhile the main Russian army moved off from Frankfurt-an-der-Oder to a safer distance.
 Frederick was still five marches off.
 The Russian spoilings during the retreat were horrible.

-On October 14, Tchenichev made a junction with the Russian Main Army who retired towards Drossen (present-day Ośno Lubuskie).
+On October 14, Chernichev made a junction with the main Russian army, which retired towards Drossen (present-day Ośno Lubuskie).

 On October 15, while he still was at Groß Muckrow in Guben Country, Frederick first heard for certain that the Russians had occupied Berlin and had now left the town.